Challenging harmful gender norms

-Potential uplift in global economic output - if women’s unpaid care work became paid
+Uplift in output − if women’s unpaid care work became paid

 So how can we help change this gender norm?
 We don’t pretend complex issues like this can be solved by one business, with one initiative.
 But making people think about the status quo can be a first step to challenging it, if it isn’t fair.
 And by putting our brands at the centre of the change we want to create, we’ll keep building the consumer trust we need to grow our business.